Wunkolo/qreverse/README.md

 		"ByteElement is pad-aligned and does not match specified element size" );

-	// We're only iterating through half of the size of the Array for( std::size_t i = 0; i < Count / 2; ++i )
+	// Only iterate through half of the size of the Array for( std::size_t i = 0; i < Count / 2; ++i )
 	{
 		// Exchange the upper and lower element as we work our